pieris98/Protify/README.md

 5. **Selection**: After all trials, the best configuration is automatically selected
 6. **Final training**: The model is retrained with the best hyperparameters and evaluated on the test set
 7. **Results**: All results and plots are reported based on final test set performance.
 Top 5 W&B trials are saved to a CSV file (`logs/YOUR_ID_sweep_DATASET_MODEL.csv`)

-### W&B Sweep Results Format

-Sweep results are saved as CSV files with the following columns:
-- `rank`: Trial ranking based on the optimization metric (1 is best)
-- `wandb_run_id`: W&B run identifier
-- `metric_value`: Value of the optimization metric
-- `config`: Complete hyperparameter configuration
-- `valid_metrics`: All validation metrics
-- `test_metrics`: All test metrics

 <p align="right">(<a href="#readme-top">back to top</a>)</p>